 - Serious participation in the practical part is required.
-If this is jugded insufficient the student has failed the course, and is not allowed to take part in the written examination - a 2 hour written examination, this determines the final grade.
-No literature may be consulted during the examination.
+If this is judged insufficient the student has failed the course, and is not allowed to take part in the examination for the theoretical part. - The examination for the theoretical part might be in two ways: - A 2 hour written examination, this determines the final grade.
+No literature may be consulted during the examination. - A paper, this also determines the final grade. - The decision between the two ways is decided at the beginning of the course and is based on the previous education of each student